 Palm Harbor, Florida

-PETA has campaigned against this decrepit hellhole for many years—dating back to when it was called Noell’s Ark Chimp Farm.
-This facility is by no means a “sanctuary” but rather a roadside menagerie with a long history of AWA violations.
-Even though license revocations are extremely rare, the USDA yanked Noell’s Ark Chimp Farm’s exhibitor’s license in 1999—yet the same roadside zoo, operated by the granddaughter of the original owners, opened a few years later under a misleadingly grandiose name.
-The facility has been repeatedly cited for keeping primates in rusty, dilapidated cages with jagged edges and keeping an orangutan named Pongo in solitary confinement in a barren enclosure.
+PETA has campaigned against this decrepit hellhole for many years—dating back to when it was called Noell’s Ark and then Mae Noell’s Chimp Farm.
+This facility is by no means a “sanctuary”—rather, it’s a roadside menagerie with a long history of AWA violations.
+Even though license revocations are extremely rare, the USDA yanked the facility’s exhibitor’s license in 1999—yet the same roadside zoo, operated by the granddaughter of the original owners, opened a few years later under a misleadingly grandiose name.
+The facility has been repeatedly cited for keeping primates in rusty, dilapidated cages with jagged edges.

 Cherokee Bear Zoo and Santa’s Land